 Following is an overview of the budget process in Ohio.
-For information and a chronological look at the FY2012-13 state budget process, click here.
+For information about the outcome of the FY2016-17 state budget process, click here.

 Ohio’s State Budget Process

 - Budget is “biennial,” covering a two-year period

 - Must be balanced (projected revenues equal projected expenditures)

 - Must pass by June 30 to take effect July 1